MillionConcepts/quickseries/README.md

   useful to generate different functions for different parts of your code, or even to perform piecewise operations with multiple functions (although this of course adds complexity and overhead).
-* Functions generated by `quickseries()` may in some cases be less space/memory-efficient even if they are more time/compute-efficient.
 * By default, if you pass a simple polynomial expression to `quickseries()` (e.g. `"x**4 + 2 * x**3"`), it does not actually generate an approximation, but instead simply attempts to rewrite it in a more efficient form.